-- We conduct face-to-face interviews of all Caregivers who seek to find clients through our site.
+- We conduct face-to-face meetings with all Caregivers who seek to find clients through our site.

 - Each Caregiver completes a multi-state criminal background check when creating a profile and every 5 years afterward.

-- Each Caregiver fills out a US Citizenship and Immigration Service I-9 Citizenship Form, or otherwise obtain appropriate evidence of their right to work in the US.
+- Each Caregiver fills out a US Citizenship and Immigration Service I-9 Citizenship Form, or otherwise provides appropriate evidence of their right to work in the US.

 - We verify the validity and currency of any license or certification each Caregiver claims to possess.